 The County continues to monitor the economic impacts of the increasing inflation, having hit a 40-year high in recent months, and the possibility of a recession on the horizon.
 Despite the looming possibility of a recession, the County continues to maintain a healthy standing by continuing to receive a AAA bond rating from Fitch Ratings, a Aaa bond rating from Moody's Investors Services and AAA bond rating from Standard & Poors Global Ratings for over a decade, allowing the County to continue to secure long-term financing to fund County and Schools capital projects following the Board's appropriated Capital Improvements Plan (CIP).
+More details about the County's debt and long-term liabilities are presented in Note 12 of the ACFR.
 Additionally, the County continues to maintain compliance with the Board adopted Principles of Sound Financial Management, building adequate reserves to safeguard the County from unanticipated economic shocks or catastrophic events.

-At the end of fiscal year 2023, the primary government had invested \$798 million in capital assets, net of accumulated depreciation and amortization remained stable between fiscal years 2023 and 2022.
+At the end of fiscal year 2023, the primary government had invested \$798 million in capital assets, net of accumulated depreciation and amortization.
+Accumulated depreciation and amortization remained stable between fiscal years 2023 and 2022.
 More details about the County's capital assets are presented in Note 11 of the ACFR.